George Henry FitzRoy, 4th Duke of Grafton1

 Last Edited=21 Nov 2009

-Judith Maria Lawes was the daughter of Sir Nicholas Lawes and Elizabeth Lawley.1,2 She married Simon Luttrell, 1st Earl of Carhampton, son of Maj.-Gen. Henry Luttrell and Elizabeth Jones, in 1737.3 She died in December 1798 at Sheepy Hall, Wiltshire, England.2 Her will was probated in January 1799.2
+Judith Maria Lawes was the daughter of Sir Nicholas Lawes and Elizabeth Lawley.1,2 She married Simon Luttrell, 1st Earl of Carhampton, son of Maj.-Gen. Henry Luttrell and Elizabeth Jones, in 1737.3 She died in December 1798 at Sheepy Hall, Wiltshire, EnglandG.2 Her will was proven (by probate) in January 1799.2

-From 1737, her married name became Luttrell.3 As a result of her marriage, Judith Maria Lawes was styled as Baroness Irnham of Luttrellstown on 13 October 1768.
-As a result of her marriage, Judith Maria Lawes was styled as Viscountess Carhampton of Castlehaven on 9 January 1781.
-As a result of her marriage, Judith Maria Lawes was styled as Countess of Carhampton on 23 June 1785.
+From 1737, her married name became Luttrell.3 After her marriage, Judith Maria Lawes was styled as Baroness Irnham of Luttrellstown on 13 October 1768.
+After her marriage, Judith Maria Lawes was styled as Viscountess Carhampton of Castlehaven on 9 January 1781.
+After her marriage, Judith Maria Lawes was styled as Countess of Carhampton on 23 June 1785.

 Children of Judith Maria Lawes and Simon Luttrell, 1st Earl of Carhampton